msecrist-couchbase/smallcb-training-capella/README.md

   100   329  100   222  100   107   1190    573 --:--:-- --:--:-- --:--:--  1193

 --------------------------
+DONE: some containers are dedicated to be session-less like 10-items-or-less quick checkout lanes...
+  see: -containersSingleUse cmd-line param, defaults to 0.

+DONE: first end-to-end demo on laptop?

+DONE: first end-to-end demo on cloud?
+Thanks Denis Rosa!

+DONE: UI should show the CB version -- in the footer.

+DONE: RBAC to limit access?

+DONE: need a CAPTCHA?

 DONE: SECURITY: remove ability to strace in production, via default of CONTAINER_EXTRAS in Makefile.
   CVE-2014-4699: A bug in ptrace() could allow privilege